-CASE LAW UPDATE: Whether an accomplice’s testimony must be corroborated?
+CASE LAW UPDATE: Whether the evidence was sufficient because the accomplice testimony was corroborated?

 Minnesota Criminal Defense Lawyer Lynne Torgerson was not attorney of record in this case.